materik/restberry-auth-local/README.md

 ```

 This will add a email and a password field to the User and the possibility to
 authenticate with those.
-Two new routes have been created to the User:
+One new routes have been created to the User:
-POST /login and GET /logout.
+POST /login.